sap-tutorials/sap-build-apps/tutorials/codejam-07-connect-app-process/codejam-07-connect-app-process.md

 ### Add reset logic
-In the same logic for the button, we want to:
+In the same logic for the button, you want to:

 - Alert the user that the purchase was successful
 - Reset the cart ID (since it cannot be used anymore)
-- Reset the items in our data variable.
+- Reset the items in your data variable.
 - Go back to the home page

 Update the logic as follows.